 If members are having problems making a complaint to someone in authority in their workplace, or are afraid to do so, they should contact the NSWNMA for advice.

-New national anti-bullying laws will come into force next year, giving the Fair Work Commission power to issue orders against individuals and employers.
+New national anti-bullying laws came into force in 2014, giving the Fair Work Commission power to issue orders against individuals and employers.

 The state government’s workplace safety authority, WorkCover NSW, considers bullying a serious health and safety issue.

 “The stress caused to someone who is bullied, or to those who work in a climate of bullying, can result in psychological injuries such as anxiety and depression, and can indirectly cause physical injuries,” WorkCover says.

 It says employers should take steps to prevent and manage bullying and should encourage workers to report bullying incidents.

 Workplace health and safety professional officers at the NSW Nurses and Midwives’ Association say that while staff-related bullying is usually manager to staff, it can involve staff to staff, or staff to manager.
 Bullying can be done by individuals and groups.

 WorkCover defines bullying at work as “repeated unreasonable behaviour directed towards a worker or group of workers that creates a risk to health and safety”.